 Finding decent pho on the Westside is somewhat of a conundrum, but thanks to the Phuong family, that problem has been eradicated.
 Hailing from Saigon, Mama Phan adds the most important ingredient to her bowls of pho, a mother's love.
 Her beef and chicken pho are MSG-free and complete with soul.
 You'll find yourself drinking every last drop of broth.
 The lemongrass pork bun noodles and passion fruit tea are also something not to be missed.

-If you can handle a burger before that important 2 pm client meeting, Plan Check welcomes you with open arms.
-Fans of Umami Burger may recognize the creative toppings and maximum beef flavor because the menu has been created by former chef, Ernesto Uchimura.
+If you can handle a burger before that important 2 p.m. client meeting, Plan Check welcomes you with open arms.
+Fans of Umami Burger may recognize the creative toppings and maximum beef flavor because the menu was created by former chef Ernesto Uchimura.
 Add some sweet potato waffle fries or even a fried egg to the burger for the ultimate supersize.
-The cocktail list created by Pablo Moix and Steve Livigni (Pour Vous/La Descarga/Harvard & Stone) is also quite juicy.
+The cocktail list, created by Pablo Moix and Steve Livigni (formerly of Pour Vous/La Descarga/Harvard & Stone), is also quite juicy.

 The ramen here by Takeshi Tsujita is easily the hottest ramenya (ramen shop) on Sawtelle.
-He serves two types of ramen: one with soup and one with a dipping sauce (tsukemen) only during lunch and you will find yourself waiting at least 20-30 minutes at times.
-The ramen broth here is milky and flavorful, a product of over 15+ hours of boiling pork bones until it is milky white.
-The tsukemen although soup-less has an amazing dipping sauce that is heavy on the bonito fish flavor if you enjoy that.
+He serves two types of ramen: one with soup and one with a dipping sauce (tsukemen) only during lunch, and you will find yourself waiting at least 20 to 30 minutes at times.
+The ramen broth here is milky and flavorful, a product of more than 15 hours of boiling pork bones until it is milky white.
+The tsukemen, although soup-less, has an amazing dipping sauce that is heavy on the bonito fish flavor, if you enjoy that.
 Why Tsujita-san doesn't serve this during the evening baffles me, so make sure you only go during lunch if you crave ramen.

 11311 Mississippi Ave., Los Angeles, 90025